top of page

 I'm proud to host London's only regular robot fighting event, potentially the first since Robot Wars was filmed on a site now occupied by the O2 in 1997-98.
 The robots here are antweights, which have a weight limit of 150g compared to the 110kg/250lb machines you'll see on modern TV competitions like Battlebots.

-Each event so far has featured at least 6 robots and you can expect to see around 20 fights in the 45 minutes allocated to the tournament, including a rumble, which is a single last-bot-standing fight between all robots present.
-The winner of the main tournament receives a gold medal and the winner of the rumble receives a silver medal
+Since late 2024, the tournament has drawn at least 16 robots each month.
+You can expect to see around 30 fights in the time allocated to the main tournament, including a rumble, which is a single last-bot-standing fight between all robots present.
+The winner of the main tournament receives a gold medal and the winner of the rumble receives a silver medal.
+There is also a side event scheduled after the main competition, which allows robots to shine in ways they may not have done in the main event.

 This event is also the UK's only regular sportsman antweight event, which has allowed a completely different metagame of robot designs from the rest of the circuit to develop.
 Our other USPs are the live commentary, interviews, quick changeovers due to the roofless arena and the live fight soundtracks provided by a drummer.
 In addition, the arena stays in place all night and anyone can approach a roboteer and have a go on their robot any time there isn't an act on stage.